andresdouglas/django-tastypie-nonrel/README.rst

 pip install -r requirements.txt

 # Run tests

 python manage.py test eg

-# Not very surprisingly, most of the fields were easily repurposed for
+Not very surprisingly, most of the fields were easily repurposed for non-relational fields.
-# non-relational fields.
 List and Dict fields are working fine, it seems.

-# Embedded fields reuse ToOneField.
-They are working except for update
-# operations.
-This is because in # order to update, django-mongodb-engine
-# uses A queries:
+Embedded fields reuse ToOneField.
+They are working except for update operations.
+This is because in # order to update, django-mongodb-engine uses A queries: http://django-mongodb-engine.github.com/mongodb-engine/embedded-objects.html#updating
-http://django-mongodb-engine.github.com/mongodb-engine/embedded-objects.html#updating

-# ListFields of EmbeddedFields use ToManyField and work for read, and almost for
+ListFields of EmbeddedFields use ToManyField and work for read, and almost for write
-# write

 // This software was written listening to Ratatat.
+You might like them.